Farah-H/python_functions/README.md

     print(a * b)
 ## multiple(a,b) = print(a*b)
 ```
-i think it's an important distinction because you can do more stuff with the former than the latter for example I can do
+It's an important distinction because you can do more stuff with the former than the latter.
+For example I can do:
 ```python
 print(8 * multiply(2,3))
 ```
-but that wouldn't work for ``multiply_print`` because multiple_print is not a number, it's a print statement.
+but that wouldn't work for ``multiply_print`` because ``multiple_print`` is not a number, it's a print statement.

 ## Function Best Practices:
 __KIS__: Keep It Simple!